 Queen Bee Blog

 In a pinch, shave or use a depilatory cream.
-Yes, we said that!
+Yes, you read that right!

-If you only have a handful of random hairs that are bothering you go ahead and tweeze them out, carefully!
-Our Queen Bee Pro Tweezers are designed to remove the most stubborn
+If you only have a handful of random hairs bothering you, go ahead and tweeze them out, but do so carefully!
+Our Queen Bee Pro Tweezers are designed to remove the most stubborn hairs.

 There are so many fabulous and fashionable options for beachwear and swimwear these days.
-Maybe opt for boxer briefs if you feel like you’d rather not shave.
+There’s no shame in opting for boxer briefs if you feel like you’d rather not shave.

 Sharing is caring, but taking somebody else's hard work, either whole or part, is plagiarism.
 Please do your own work well; you will learn so much more!